The physical basis of teleological evolutions: The possible physical basis of the teleological evolutions of life

-(i) For Plato, ``Ideas [of our mind] are objective perfections that exist in themselves and for themselves.
-At the same time, they are the causes of natural phenomena and constitute their unity'' $\left [34\right ]$.
-In modern language, the cause of natural phenomena that constitute their unity are the fundamental physical laws.
-The identity between the fundamental physical laws since the beginning of time and the ideas of our mind today is reminiscent of the identity (and mutual causality) between the number of the drawer with the ball selected by Bob's measurement at the beginning of the quantum algorithm and the number of the drawer with the ball selected by Alice's measurement at the end of it.
-This should also go along with Fritjov Capra's $\left [35\right ]$ notion that there is identity between the fundamental states of consciousness described by eastern theosophies, and the fundamental laws of quantum physics.
+(i) For Plato, ``Ideas [of our mind] are objective perfections that exist in themselves and for themselves and, at the same time, they are the causes of natural phenomena and constitute their unity'' $\left [30\right ]$; in modern language, the cause of natural phenomena that constitute their unity are the fundamental physical laws.
+In the present teleological view, this might correspond to the identity and mutual causality between the fundamental physical laws (and their fundamental constants) since the beginning of time and the ideas of our mind.
+This should also go along with Fritjov Capra's $\left [31\right ]$ notion that there is identity between the fundamental states of consciousness described by eastern theosophies and the fundamental laws of quantum physics.
+By the way, we do not need to be anthropocentric.
+The above would also apply to spatial intelligence, often superior to ours in non-human animals.

-(ii) We do not need to be anthropocentric.
-This mutual causality would also be between physical laws and spatial intelligence, often superior to our in non-human animals.
-The assumption that spatial intelligence is achieved with quantum speedup excludes that it is only the result of ``ordinary'' natural evolution (obeying the principle of causality).
-Indeed a quantum speedup in the development of spatial intelligence would imply the mutual causality in question.
+Also Plato's notion that ideas -- fundamental laws -- are objective perfections could have a correspondence with the Fine-tuned Universe version of the Anthropic Principle, with the fact it asserts that the slightest change of the value of the fundamental constants would have produced a radically different universe most probably unable to host life.